 - Rising conflict with negative attitudes, dysfunctional behavior, and political resistance

 You should care.
-Because, if you personally lead meetings, teams, and groups of people, a structured technique will make you more successful as a leader, facilitator, and methodologist.
+Because, if you personally lead meetings, teams, and groups of people, meeting design with a structured technique will make you more successful as a leader and facilitator.

 Our structured technique, built on JAD, FAST and other facilitation and leadership approaches, continues to advance through research and experience.
 Our curriculum creates more effective meetings and workshops by targeting the four problems listed above.

 Today, MG RUSH Professional Facilitation is the only known holistic technique for structuring the input of various and complex perspectives, galvanizing a consensual outcome that everyone will own and support.
 With consensus, as opposed to voting, you develop a win-win situation.
-In short, our structured facilitation technique is designed to help you win and it begins by teaching you HOW TO THINK.
+In short, our structured meeting design helps you win and it begins by teaching you HOW TO THINK.